Northwestern Hawaii scrub: Flora

 Five plant species are endemic to the ecoregion and listed as endangered.
-Three plants, the Nihoa fan palm (Pritchardia remota), Schiedea verticillata, and Amaranthus brownii, are native to Nihoa.
+Three plants, the Nīhoa fan palm (Pritchardia remota), Schiedea verticillata, and Amaranthus brownii, are native to Nīhoa.
 The fan palm has been introduced to Laysan Island.
 Cyperus pennatiformis ssp. bryanii is known only from Laysan.
 Cenchrus agrimonioides var. laysanensis was historically known from Laysan Island, Midway Atoll and Kure Atoll, but has not been seen since about 1980 and may be extinct.
-The endangered Sesbania tomentosa or ‘ohai is native to Nihoa, Necker, and the larger Hawaiian Islands.
+The endangered Sesbania tomentosa or ‘ohai is native to Nīhoa, Necker, and the larger Hawaiian Islands.

 Fauna

-The ecoregion is home to a distinct fauna, including the endangered Hawaiian monk seal (Neomonachus schauinslandi), three endemic species of birds – the Laysan duck (Anas laysanensis), Laysan finch (Telespiza cantans), and Nihoa finch (Telespiza ultima) – and the Nihoa millerbird (Acrocephalus familiaris kingi), an endemic subspecies.
+The ecoregion is home to a distinct fauna, including the endangered Hawaiian monk seal (Neomonachus schauinslandi), three endemic species of birds – the Laysan duck (Anas laysanensis), Laysan finch (Telespiza cantans), and Nīhoa finch (Telespiza ultima) – and the Nīhoa millerbird (Acrocephalus familiaris kingi), an endemic subspecies.

 The Northwestern Hawaiian Islands are an important feeding, nesting, and nursery habitat for seabirds, sea turtles, and cetaceans.
 5.5 million seabirds nest in the islands every year, and 14 million seasonally reside there.
 It is collectively the largest tropical seabird rookery in the world.
 99% of the world's Laysan albatross (Phoebastria immutabilis) and 98% of the world's black-footed albatross (Phoebastria nigripes) breed here.